5l1v3r1/WhatsSpy-Public-wiki/updates.markdown

 # WhatsSpy Public updates

 This page contains notes about how to update a running instance of WhatsSpy Public.
-This is always relatively easy. **Did you use the Raspbian image?
-No need to update, this will happen automaticlly within 24 hours.**
+This is always relatively easy.

+**Did you use the Raspbian image?
+No need to update, this will happen automaticlly within 24 hours.
+HOWEVER: did you download the Rpi image before the 4th of march? [please check this problem](https://gitlab.maikel.pro/maikeldus/WhatsSpy-Public/wikis/rpi-fix)**

 ## Before/After updating